srishivi/srishivi.github.io/PythonScripting.md

           - Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.
         - pass statement
           - It is used when a statement is required syntactically but you do not want any command or code to execute.

+  - Python supports formatted strings.
+    ```#!/usr/bin/python

+      print "My name is %s and weight is %d kg!" % ('Zara', 21)```

+  - Triple Quotes
+    - Python's triple quotes comes to the rescue by allowing strings to span multiple lines, including verbatim NEWLINEs, TABs, and any other special characters.
+    - The syntax for triple quotes consists of three consecutive single or double quotes.
+    - ```#!/usr/bin/python

+        para_str = """this is a long string that is made up of
+        several lines and non-printable characters such as
+        TAB ( \t ) and they will show up that way when displayed.
+        NEWLINEs within the string, whether explicitly given like
+        this within the brackets [ \n ], or just a NEWLINE within
+        the variable assignment will also show up.
+        """
+        print para_str```

+    -